 The role of the buyer is to make sure that the right products are chosen for the right reasons and that they meet the needs of the business.
 They also need to be able to justify the purchase to senior management and ensure that the products are compatible with the current tech stack.

-Once they identify an issue or an opportunity for innovation, they will start the process of building their requirements.
+Once they identify an issue or an opportunity for innovation, they will start building their requirements.
 They move into exploring various solutions across the landscape, and then they decide.
-I oversimplified this process, as you can see from the buyer’s journey below.
+I oversimplified this process, as seen in the customer journey below.

 The hardest part about the buyer journey is getting consensus from other decision-makers within a company.
 It’s critical to gather as much information about your existing Martech stack as possible and acquire the knowledge you need to make the smartest decisions for your business.

 A significant amount of research should be done before a purchase decision is made.
-This means that you are reading white papers, research reports, blog posts, and software reviews.
+You should read white papers, research reports, blog posts, and software reviews.
 This also means that you should be asking colleagues and peers about their experiences with different software applications.

 Below is an example guide that will help you think about all the questions you should be asking software providers.
 Notice the four columns below.
 The first column is the application utility, or how the Martech software will be used and how it will be applied to the actual work.